 In other words, “Show, don’t tell” writing gives the reader an experiential and interpretive job that goes far beyond simply “understand” or “agree.”
 Readers are always meeting writers halfway.

-That freedom of interpretation—passing the human experience back and forth, and feeling it together, but each in our own way individually—is the beating heart of creative writing.
+That freedom of interpretation—passing the human experience back and forth, and feeling it together, but each in our own individual ways—is the beating heart of creative writing.

 Why “Show, Don’t Tell” Separates Creative Writing from Other Types of Writing

-Most writing in English does not follow the “Show, don’t tell” rule (including this article).
+Most writing in English does not follow the “Show, don’t tell” guideline (including this article).

 If lawyers were creative writers, they wouldn’t say, “My client is innocent.
 She has an alibi.”
 They’d say, “My client spent her evening like usual: chopping peppers and garlic over sizzling oil, popping one-too-many candied mints as she watched the 7 o’clock news, and thinking about the legitimacy of nation-states as she read Foucault in the bathtub.”